gdrplatform/gDRutils/README.md

 # gDRutils
-A package with utility functions for munging and analyzing drug reponse data.
+A package with utility functions for munging and analyzing drug response data.

 # General info
 Its main responsibilities are to provide: